quantumlib/Cirq/docs/ionq/access.md

 random looking string.

 Given that you have the remote host and the API key, there are two ways to use these to get an object in python to access the API.
-The object that one constructs to access the API are instances of the `cirq.ionq.Service` class.
-One can directly use the remote host and API key in constructing this instances of this class.
+The object that you construct to access the API are instances of the `cirq.ionq.Service` class.
+You can directly use the remote host and API key in constructing this instances of this class.
 Here is an example of this pattern:
 ```python
 import cirq.ionq as ionq